 Injury Severity

-How severe your injuries are play an important role in determining your case’s length, as well as your case’s value.
+How severe your injuries are plays an important role in determining your case’s length, as well as your case’s value.
 If your injuries are severe, you’ll require more time to recover before you can file a personal injury claim, which will overall delay your case.

 While it’s frustrating having to wait to file your claim, it’s important that you reach maximum medical improvement (MMI) before doing so.
 MMI is when you reach a point in your recovery process where your doctor determines that you are at maximum recovery.